e10v/tea-tasting/README.md

     revenue_per_user=tt.Mean("revenue", use_t=False),
 )
 ```

+Look for other supported metrics in the [Metrics](https://tea-tasting.e10v.me/api/metrics/) reference.

 You can change the default values of these four parameters using global settings (see details below).